Woutitit/woutitit.github.io/practice-session-ideas.md

 # Practice session ideas
+> For concrete ideas on below suggestions check the "commonities", "dictionary", "external learning resources" and "analysis ideas and reference songs" articles.

 This document is meant to list ideas that I can do during practice sessions.
 It's a live list so it's mainly for stuff that I currently find interesting and should do.

 ## General